TheSoftwareDesignLab/InstruAPK/README.md

 3. ``Output``: relative path of the folder where the mutantns will be created;
 4. ``ExtraCompFolder``:  relative path of the extra component folder (``MutAPK/extra/``);
 5. ``operatorsDir``: relative path to the folder containing the operators.properties.
+6. The last command is for storign the console output and use it in other tools.
+(It can be omitted)

 ### Example
 ```